prajwal-aithal/youtube-search-bar/README.md

 Requirements
 ------------
-This extension uses the tab api. **It does not save or keep track of your history**.
+This extension uses the tab api. **It does not save or keep track of your browsing history**.

 Installation
 ------------